waggle-sensor/waggle/user_documentation/getting_started.md

 ## Configure node controller software

+_Security note_: The waggle images come with default password "waggle" for both root and user "waggle".
+To avoid unsolicited access to the node, please change the passwords using the linux command <pre>passwd</pre>.

 As root user, specify the beehive sever IP address or URL and run the configure script.

 ```bash